- Victorian detached rural property

 - Established gardens

 Manor Cottage dates back to circa 1847 and was formerly two cottages which have been restored and renovated over recent years whilst still retaining character features combined with modern facilities.
-The property has an annexe with separate entrance, a carriage driveway, a double garage and established gardens.
+The property has an annexe kitchen with a separate entrance, a carriage driveway, a double garage and established gardens.

 A glazed door leads to the entrance porch which has tiled flooring.
 The entrance hall has tiled flooring with underfloor heating, stairs to the first floor, an understairs storage cupboard, and a door to the annexe.